gomponents/gontainer/README.md

     container_type: "Gontainer"          # Type of declared container, default "Gontainer".

     imports:                             # List of aliases.
-        "viper": github.com/spf13/viper" # It allows to use shorter syntax in service definition,
+        viper: github.com/spf13/viper" # It allows to use shorter syntax in service definition,
                                          # e.g.: "viper.New" instead of "github.com/spf13/viper.New".

     functions:                           # List of functions to use in parameters.
-        "env": "os.Getenv"               # It allows to inject values calculated in runtime,
+        env: "os.Getenv"               # It allows to inject values calculated in runtime,
                                          # e.g.: 'env("ENVIRONMENT")'.
 ```